Compiling and Installing from Source Code¶

 In Debian-based distributions, you need to:

-$ apt install build-essential flex bison automake autoconf \ libtool cmake libaio-dev mysql-client libncurses-dev zlib1g-dev \ libgcrypt11-dev libev-dev libcurl4-gnutls-dev vim-common
+$ apt-get install build-essential flex bison automake autoconf \ libtool cmake libaio-dev mysql-client libncurses-dev zlib1g-dev \ libgcrypt11-dev libev-dev libcurl4-gnutls-dev vim-common

-$ yum install cmake openssl-devel libaio libaio-devel automake autoconf \ bison libtool ncurses-devel libgcrypt-devel libev-devel libcurl-devel zlib-devel \ vim-common
+$ yum install cmake gcc gcc-c++ libaio libaio-devel automake autoconf \ bison libtool ncurses-devel libgcrypt-devel libev-devel libcurl-devel \ vim-common

 Compiling with CMake¶

-At the base directory of the source code tree, run cmake or cmake3.
-In both
+At the base directory of the source code tree, if you execute:

 You can build Percona XtraBackup with man pages but this requires